technicianted/prom-aggregation-gateway/README.md

 * Gauges are also added up (but this may not make any sense)
 * Summaries are discarded.

+## Understanding jobs

+In order to support the scenario where a single source may push its metrics multiple times, a change is made to allow the aggregation server to distinguish sources by job.
+This way, pushes from the same `job` value are treated as updates and are overwritten.
+However when scraping is performed, all metrics from all jobs are then aggregated.

 ## How to use

 Send metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) to `/metrics/`